jodisfields/emscrape/README.md

 ### Mac

+I havent tested this on an actual Mac, but it should work the same as a Linux machine as they are both Unix based.
+So if you're on a Mac, open the terminal application and run the following commands.

-> Note: The installer prompts “Do you wish the installer to initialize Miniconda3 by running conda init?”
-Make sure you select **yes**.
+> Note: When the installer asks if you wish to initialize Miniconda3 **select yes**.

 ```sh
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh -O ~/miniconda.sh